ulfsv/appernetic-hugo-project/content/buy.md

 type = "page"

 +++
-A Raspberry Pi 3 NES case in black and yellow perfect for AIK soccer fans.
+a Raspberry Pi 3 NES case in black and yellow perfect for AIK soccer fans.

  - Is visually as close as possible to a real NES.
  - It is printed in biodegradable PLA plastic.